 When the season calls for it, there will be many opportunities to spend time and bond with your kids.
-The activities you can do with them shouldn’t be limited to the indoors, where you might be tempted to spend long hours in front of the television, your smartphone, or your family computer.
+Fun activities for kids shouldn’t be limited to the indoors, where you might be tempted to spend long hours in front of the television, your smartphone, or your family computer.
 Rather, you can revisit the fun things you did as a child—from swinging on your backyard monkey bars to eating delicious food at an outdoor picnic—with your own kids, all in the safety of your home garden, playground, or neighbourhood park!

-Here are six delightful ways to spend time outdoors with your kids:
+Here are six delightful outside activities for kids:

 1. Old-fashioned playground time.
 Visit your community’s nearest playground or construct one of your own in your backyard with slides, swings, or monkey bars for kids.
 Playing on different playground structures can improve your child’s strength, jumping power, reflexes, and spatial intelligence; if they play in groups with their peers, they can also cultivate their social skills by taking turns, sharing, and having a good laugh.